 “And what are you doing here, Mike Todd?”

 “What time were you to be here?” she questioned.

 Mike looked at his watch and said, “1342 hours.”

 “And you think you can come in late?
 Does this look like kindergarten?
-Sergeant Dickens, this fine young man is late.”
+Sgt.
+Dickens, this fine young man is late.”

-Sergeant Dickens walked over to Mike and got in his face.
-“Are you eyeballing me Mr. Todd?”
+Sgt.
+Dickens walked over to Mike and got in his face.
+“Are you eyeballing me, Mr. Todd?”

 “You were eyeballing me and now you’re a liar as well as late.
-You have no business being here, get out.
-Go back and tell your department you were late.
+You have no business being here.
+Get out.
+Go back and inform your department that you were late.
 See how they like it.
-Now get the hell out of my room.”
+Now get the hell out of my classroom.”